Don’t we all wish there were more than 24 hours in a day?

 While adding more hours to the day may be impossible, accomplishing 25% more in the time you do have isn’t as hard as you might think.

-Where is that time going?
+And that doesn’t even account for additional work-related time sinks.
 Unproductive meetings.
 Responding to emails.
 Putting out other people’s fires.
 Social media rabbit holes.

-In this guide, I’ll explore 14 time management strategies to help you become more productive, efficient, and fulfilled.
+In this guide, I’ll explore 19 time management strategies to help you become more productive, efficient and fulfilled.

 Let’s dive right in!